 - Drastically cuts administrative overhead

-- Eliminate third party payments to health care providers
+- Eliminate third party payments to physicians; the patient is responsible for payment

 - Returns control and taxpayers’ money to the states